 Earlier this year, the Oregon Department of Fish and Wildlife released its Rogue-South Coast Multi-Species Conservation and Management Plan (RSP), which lays out the management direction for Oregon coastal streams from the Elk River to the California border.
-As released in July, the plan would continue to allow harvest of wild steelhead, despite Oregon’s south coast being the last place in the Lower 48 where the practice is still legal.
+As released in July, the plan would continue to allow harvest of wild steelhead, despite Oregon’s south coast being one of the last places in the Lower 48 where the practice is still legal.

 During the public comment period for the RSP, the letters submitted to ODFW overwhelmingly supported a catch and release alternative (Alternative A).
 2,566 public comments were submitted and eighty-eight percent of them supported Alternative A. Despite the outpouring support for a cautious management approach, ODFW released another draft of the RSP in October that did not include a catch and release alternative.